andrewdempsey2018/B-Care/README.md

 Several bugs were encountered during the coding process:

+**Connecting to MongoDB**
+- Some team members could not connect to MongoDB database to received SSL error.
+- The issue was caused by MongoDB TSL certificate fail
+- Resolution was found on the following link: https://www.mongodb.com/community/forums/t/keep-getting-serverselectiontimeouterror/126190/11

 # Performance Testing

 Performance was tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse) which is an-open source, automated tool for improving the quality of web pages.